edalorzo/fundamental-programming/README.rst

   Consumer applications tend to favor robustness to correctness.
 Any result whatsoever is usually better than the software shutting down.
 The word processor I'm using occasionally displays a fraction of a line of text at the bottom of the screen.
 If it detects that condition, do I want the word processor to shut down?
 No. I know that the next time I hit Page Up or Page Down, the screen will refresh and the display will be back to normal.

-Balancing these two principles is vital while coding functions and methods.
+Balancing these two principles is vital while designing applications and coding software components.

 Design By Contract
 ------------------

 Functions or methods are the fundamental building blocks of any software application and we should strive to `design them by contract <https://www.cs.umd.edu/class/fall2002/cmsc214/Projects/P1/proj1.contract.html>`_.
 This implies that a method must guarantee all its preconditions.
 During the execution of the code must ensure its invariants are hold and finally, when finished, it must guarantee a number of postconditions.
-Failure to do any of this should be signaled immediately.
+Failure to do any of this should be signaled immediately by throwing an exception.

 * **Precondition**:  a condition that must be true of the parameters of a method and/or data members, if the method is to behave correctly, prior to running the code in the method.
 * **Postcondition**: a condition that is true after running the code in a method.